jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 ## Some Basic Improper Input Validation

+The below recounts the things I first tried (roughly in chronological order), but almost all of them were just uses of the same single method:  Sending a legitimate request, then using the Firefox developer tools `Edit and Resend` functionality to modify some part of a web request to achieve something that you shouldn't be able to do.
+In general, this only works because the web application doesn't perform sufficient server side validation of the received inputs, instead (wrongly) trusting that the frontend validation takes care of it.

 ### Zero Stars Given

 Looking through the (filtered) list of challenges, some of the ones that catch my eye are from the 'Improper Input Validation' set.
 Maybe because I have a little experience of doing this sort of thing in the SANS Holiday Hack Challenge, I feel like I could make a stab at it.
 E.g., the challenge 'Zero Stars', which says "Give a devastating zero-star feedback to the store."
 My initial thought for this is that probably there is some sort of validation on the feedback form to prevent someone submitting a zero rating, but anybody who bypasses the GUI is unstopped.
 I.e., there's front-end validation, but no back-end validation.
 Turns out the front-end uses a slider to set a score between 1 and 5.